Subject Access Requests put a fixed deadline on how quickly you must locate personal data, verify the requester, and send a response.

 Data Subject Access Requests (DSARs) allow individuals to access personal information held by organisations.

 Handling these requests can be intricate.
-Organisations must carefully navigate data protection regulations, such as the General Data Protection Regulation (GDPR), to ensure compliance.
+Organisations must navigate data protection regulations, such as the General Data Protection Regulation (GDPR), to meet GDPR expectations in practice.

 Companies face significant challenges in this area.
-The Information Commissioner’s Office (ICO) reported receiving over 15,000 subject access complaints last year.
+The Information Commissioner's Office (ICO) reported receiving over 15,000 subject access complaints in 2023.

-In response, the ICO published new guidance for businesses and employers, highlighting widespread misunderstandings and the underestimation of the importance of timely responses.
+In response, the ICO published new guidance for businesses and employers, highlighting widespread misunderstandings and the underestimation of timely responses.

 Why are organisations struggling so much?